cawalch/jmespath.spec/jep-006-improved-identifiers.md

 digit             = "1" / "2" / "3" / "4" / "5" / "6" / "7" / "8" / "9" / "0"
 ```

 It’s ambiguous which rule to use.
 Given a string “123”, it’s not clear whether
 this should be parsed as an identifier or a number.
 Existing implementations
-**aren’t** following this rule (because it’s ambiguous) so the grammar should
+**are not** following this rule (because it’s ambiguous) so the grammar should
 be updated to remove the ambiguity, specifically, an unquoted identifier can
 only start with the characters `[a-zA-Z_]`.

 ### Unicode

-JMESPath supports unicode through the `char`  and `unescaped-char` rule:
+JMESPath supports Unicode through the `char` and `unescaped-char` rule:

 ```
 unescaped-char    = %x30-10FFFF